piam/bjc-course/curriculum/10-internet/labs/01-how-the-internet-works.md

 Packet Switching
 ----------------
-The Internet (the IP) is based on [packet switching](http://en.wikipedia.org/wiki/Packet_Switching).
-Data are broken into 1500 byte blocks (8 bits per byte), which are transmitted from router to router through the Internet.
+The Internet (implemented by Internet Protocol) is based on [packet switching](http://en.wikipedia.org/wiki/Packet_Switching).
+Data is broken into 1500 byte blocks (8 bits per byte), which are transmitted from router to router through the Internet.

 This contrasts with **circuit switching**, the technology that land-line telephones used to use, in which a continuous circuit was set up through switches from one end of the call to the other.

 IP Addresses
 ------------
 An [IPv4 address](http://en.wikipedia.org/wiki/IP_address) uses a 32-bit IP address, broken into 4 8-bit segments each represented by a decimal number.
-An IPv6 address uses a 128-bit address, broken into 8 16-bit segments represented as Hexadecimal numbers:
+An IPv6 address uses a 128-bit address, broken into 8 16-bit segments represented as Hexadecimal numbers.

-**Question**: Why do you think Hex is used in IPv6 instead of decimal?
+**Question**: Why do you think Hexadecimal representation is used in IPv6 instead of decimal?

 Domain Names
 ------------